kubernetes/cloud-provider-openstack/docs/using-openstack-cloud-controller-manager.md

 * `cascade-delete`
   Determines whether or not to perform cascade deletion of load balancers.
 Default: true.

+* `batch-member-update`
+  Determines whether or not to perform batch update of pool members.
+Default: true.

 * `flavor-id`
   The id of the loadbalancer flavor to use.
 Uses octavia default if not set.